matsouto/RCircuitCalc/README.md

 # RCircuitCalc
-Calculator app for current divider circuits.
+Calculator app for voltage divider circuits.
 Just for practice.

 ## How it works:
 The app takes usage of the Kirchhoff’s Voltage Law (KVL) and Ohm's Law to calculate the resulting output voltage from the voltage divider circuit according to the equation: